Cluster gravitational redshifts: uncertainties and survey requirements: Theoretical model

 where the weights are defined as

-where $N_{\rm HOD}(M)$ is the halo occupation distribution (HOD) of both central and satellite galaxies, described below.
+where $\Phi$ is the HMF and $N_{\rm HOD}(M)$ is the halo occupation distribution (HOD) of both central and satellite galaxies, described below.
 This formulation assumes that the HMF above is the one of the sample with perfect halo and member galaxy completeness.
-The total signal, $\bar{\Delta}$, is the sum of the "${\rm comp}$" components in Eq. \eqref{eq:Delta_stack_mass}.
-Weighting with $\langle N_{\rm HOD}(M)\rangle$ has a minor effect when a realistic cut of $M_\mathrm{min}>10^{14}\,M_\odot$ is assumed, but its impact becomes greater for lower mass cuts.
-We find that this weighting is necessary for the model predictions to accurately match the mocks in our setting, as shown in Fig. \ref{fig_0b}.
+The total signal, $\bar{\Delta}$, is the sum of the "${\rm comp}$" components in Eq. \eqref{eq:Delta_stack_mass}, such that $\bar{\Delta}=\bar{\Delta}_{\rm gz}+\bar{\Delta}_{\rm TD}$ for our main analysis.
+We include the effect of surface brightness modulation only in the flux-limited survey forecasts discussed in Sec. \ref{sec:SB} and describe the implementation in App. \ref{app:SB}.